immcantation/tigger/README.md

 * Correcting preliminary allele calls

 ### Required Input ###
-* A table of V(D)J-rearranged sequences from a single individual, with columns containing the following:
+* A table of sequences from a single individual, with columns containing the following:
-    * V(D)J sequences (in IMGT-gapped format)
+    * V(D)J-rearranged nucleotide sequence (in IMGT-gapped format)
-    * Names of preliminary V allele calls
+    * Preliminary V allele calls
-    * Name of preliminary J allele calls
+    * Preliminary J allele calls
     * Length of the junction region
-* Germline Ig sequences in IMGT-gapped fasta format
+* Germline Ig sequences in IMGT-gapped fasta format (e.g., as those downloaded from [IMGT/GENE-DB](http://www.imgt.org/genedb/))

 The former can be created through the use of [IMGT/HighV-QUEST](http://www.imgt.org/) and [Change-O CLT](http://clip.med.yale.edu/changeo/download.php).